Standards of Conduct for BC Public Service employees

 Employees must report their allegations or concerns as follows:

-- PEA members must report in accordance with Article 36.12; or
+- PEA members must report in accordance with Article 36.12

 If the employee decides to pursue the matter further then:

 - Allegations of criminal activity are to be referred to the police in accordance with the Procedure for Reporting Employee Misconduct in Non-emergency Situations to the Police (please see the MyHR section of the BC Government website for more information);

 - Allegations of a misuse of public funds are to be referred to the Auditor General;

 - Allegations of a danger to public health must be brought to the attention of health authorities; and

 - Allegations of a significant danger to the environment must be brought to the attention of the deputy minister, Ministry of Environment.

 Employees may also report wrongdoing under the Public Interest Disclosure Act (PIDA) to their supervisor, ministry designated officer, Agency designated officer or the ombudsperson.

 Employees can find information about what types of wrongdoing may be reported under the Act and the process for reporting in the HR policy 24 Public interest disclosure and the procedures for managing disclosures.